Made from scratch salsas are the secret to taking your Mexican cooking skills to the next level and beyond.

 To raise the heat level even further, substitute one of the jalapeños for a serrano chile.

-Heat chiles on medium-high heat on a comal or a dry, non-stick frying pan until they’re soft.
+Heat chiles on medium-high heat in a non-stick frying pan until they’re soft

 Remove from the heat and measure all the other ingredients into the pan.